 The period between acute gout attacks is interval gout, or third stage gout.
-Also known as inter-critical gout, the third stage is also asymptomatic.
+Also known as intercritical gout, the third stage is also asymptomatic.
 Despite the absence of pain, urate crystals are still being deposited in the joints.

 Uric Acid Buildup

 Diet and alcohol use are often factors, as well.
 Genetics can also play a role, by making a person have a higher propensity for gout.
-Anything that prevents the body from efficiently processing uric acid or causes the body to produce too much uric acid, such as purine rich foods, can lead to a uric acid buildup.
+Anything that prevents the body from efficiently processing uric acid or causes the body to produce too much uric acid, such as purine rich foods, can lead to uric acid buildup.
 Over time, the uric acid will crystallize, initiating the four-stage process of gout.

-Effective Gout Treatments
+Effective Gout Treatments, Gout Remedies

-Most treatments involve oral medications to restore a healthy balance of uric acid in the bloodstream, but this addresses the root of the problem, and the painful symptoms that remain.
+Most curative treatments involve oral medications to restore a healthy balance of uric acid in the bloodstream, but this addresses the root of the problem, not necessarily the painful symptoms that remain.

 Topical Pain Creams